 The psychosocial impact of hair loss can be severe for some people since there is little acceptance of the condition.
 Both women and men may have difficulty with issues of low self-esteem or feeling unattractive.

-PRP therapy, also known as Platelet-Rich Plasma therapy is a procedure which involves drawing out one’s own blood and centrifuging it so that the plasma with platelets collects in the tube.
+PRP therapy, also known as Platelet-Rich Plasma therapy, is a procedure involves drawing out one’s own blood and centrifuging it so that the plasma with platelets collects in the tube.
 This plasma rich in platelets and growth factors is very useful in tissue regeneration and healing.
-It is then injected on the scalp in the areas which suffer from hair loss.
+It is then injected on the scalp in the areas that suffer from hair loss.